Alexander-Griffiths/Ninja-scraper/README.md

 # NinjaScraper
-Webscraper used to capture data from the social media tool Ninjascraper and form an excel spreadsheet based on certain input parameters.
+Webscraper used to capture data from the social media tool Ninja Outreach and form an excel spreadsheet based on certain input parameters.
 This is to help assist PR related administation jobs.

 Please feel free to use and share.